top of page

 Sincerely,

-[Grade / School or Organization (optional)]
+[Your Full Name] [Grade / School or Organization]

-[Island or District (optional)]
+[Island or District] [Email]

-You don’t need fancy words to speak up—Hawai‘i lawmakers want to hear from their communities, especially youth.
+You don’t need fancy words to speak up - Hawai‘i lawmakers want to hear from their communities, especially youth.
 Here’s how to email, call, or schedule a meeting to make your voice heard.

 🔍 Find Your Legislator